RhianLopes/keda/README.md

 Access and create a `example-topic` for test

-## Build and run locally kafka-consumer-app
+## Build and run locally kafka-consumer-app with Docker

 ```shell
 cd kafka-consumer